Narragansett Runestone

-The Narragansett Runestone, also known as the Quidnessett Rock, is a 2.5 tonne slab of metasandstone located in Rhode Island, United States.
-It is inscribed with two rows of symbols, which some have indicated resemble ancient runic characters.
+The Narragansett Runestone, also known as the Quidnessett Rock, is a 2.5 tonne slab of metasandstone in Rhode Island, United States.
+It is 5 (1.5m) feet high and 7 feet (2.1m) long.
+The stone is inscribed with two rows of symbols, which some have indicated resemble runes: characters used by Germanic peoples starting around the second or third century CE, with variants used in Anglo-Saxon and Scandinavian cultures during the medieval period.

-The stone was stolen in 2012.
-On April 26, 2013, the Rhode Island Attorney General announced that the rock was recovered after an individual came forward with information.
-The rock was moved to the University of Rhode Island School of Oceanography for testing, but the tests were not carried out because it would have required damaging the stone.
+The Narragansett Runestone originally sat in Narragansett Bay, visible only during extremely low tides.
+In 2012, billionaire Timothy Mellon secretly removed the rock because it drew visitors near his estate; he returned it the following year after state prosecutors agreed to not press charges.

+The stone was moved to the University of Rhode Island School of Oceanography for testing, but the tests were not carried out because it would have required damaging the stone.
 In January 2014, plans were announced to move the runestone to Goddard Memorial State Park in East Greenwich.
 In October 2015, the runestone was placed for long-term public viewing in Wickford, a village of North Kingstown, Rhode Island.

-Provenance
+History

-The Narragansett runestone was first reported to the Rhode Island Historical Preservation and Heritage Commission (HPHC) in the 1980s.
+The Narragansett Runestone was first reported to the Rhode Island Historical Preservation and Heritage Commission (HPHC) in the 1980s.
 The New England Antiquities Research Association (NEARA) ran several studies and published a number of papers about the rock in the 1980s and 1990s.
-According to NEARA, the stone was discovered by a quahogger in December 1984 while digging in the mud flats of Narragansett Bay.
+According to NEARA, the stone had been discovered by a quahogger in December 1984 while digging in the mud flats of Narragansett Bay.